 Tidbinbilla Nature Reserve has two routes from Canberra.

 From the North - Head down Cotter Road past the Cotter Dam for around 16km on Paddys River Road.
 Then turn right into Tidbinbilla Nature Reserve.

 From the South - Exit Drakeford Drive onto Woodcock Drive, then right onto Jim Pike Avenue.
 Turn right onto Point Hut Road, following for 4.8km before turning right onto Tidbinbilla Road.
 After 10km, the road will become Paddys River Road.
-From there you will reach the entrance to Tidbinbilla Nature Reserve on your left and then the visitor centre, where you will pick-up the keys for access to Nil Desperandum.
+From there you will reach the entrance to Tidbinbilla Nature Reserve on your left and then the Visitor Information Centre, where you will pick-up the keys for access to Nil Desperandum.

 Access to Nil Desperandum is via unsealed roads, strictly 4WD or AWD vehicles only.
-You may leave additional cars in the visitor centre, or at Greens Picnic Area, during your stay if you are hiking to the property and back (13km return - 4 hours).
+You may leave additional cars overnight during your stay at the Visitor Information Centre, or at Greens Picnic Area, if you are hiking to the property and back (13km return - 4 hours).

 There is no public transportation to Tidbinbilla Nature Reserve and Nil Desperandum.
 We do not recommend a taxi or rideshare to travel out to the reserve.